-The fastest ascent by a women is held by German born Anne-Marie Flammersfeld, who in July 2015 climbed to the top of Mount Kilimanjaro in 8 Hrs 32 Minutes, smashing the previous record held by Becky Shuttleworth by over 3 hours.
-In total it took Flammersfeld 12 hours 58 minutes to ascend and descend, breaking the record 18 hour 31 minute record set by Debbie Bachmann.
+The fastest ascent by a women was held by German born Anne-Marie Flammersfeld, who in July 2015 climbed to the top of Mount Kilimanjaro in 8 Hrs 32 Minutes, smashing the previous record held by Becky Shuttleworth by over 3 hours.
+In total it took Flammersfeld 12 hours 58 minutes to ascend and descend, breaking the ascent and descent record of 18 hour 31 minute record set by Debbie Bachmann.
 Read more about Anne-Marie’s record here.

 The youngest person to reach the summit of Kilimanjaro is Keats Boyd, at the tender age of 7 years old.
 The Los Angeles resident reached the summit on the 21st January 2008 – an incredible achievement made even more impressive as he somehow managed to dodge the minimum age rule for young climbers (i.e. 10 years or older).

 The youngest British person ever to climb Kilimanjaro is Zain Akrim at 9 years of age on the 8th of August, 2015.
 And the

 youngest female to climb Kilimanjaro is 7 year old Montannah Kenney, who broke Roxy Getter’s record, aged 8, in March 2018.